pFornagiel/finite-element-method/README.md

 ```bash
 npm run dev
 ```
-- Vite will display a local server URL, which you can open in your browser.
+- Open local server URL displayed in console in browser of choice